suresh24krishnan/GoogleADK/aether-neuro-mesh/Project_GHOST/README.md

 - **Config:** Set `export GHOST_EPOCH_SECONDS=3600` to define rotation frequency.

 ### Deterministic Integrity
-Because tokens are deterministic, the same identity results in the same "Ghost" across multiple distributed sessions, allowing AI agents to maintain relational context (e.g., knowing that `PERSON_A` in Session 1 is the same as `PERSON_A` in Session 5) without ever knowing the user's name.
+Because tokens are deterministic, the same identity results in the same "Ghost" across multiple distributed sessions, allowing AI agents to maintain referential context (e.g., knowing that `PERSON_A` in Session 1 is the same as `PERSON_A` in Session 5) without ever knowing the user's name.

 ---